TopGun666/TOEFL-Essays/README.md

 [2019-03-13](17.md)  17.
 Do you agree or disagree with the following statement?
 Young people today are more willing to help other than those in the past.

 [2019-03-14](18.md) 18.
 Do you agree or disagree withe following statement?
 All university students should be required to take basic science courses even if they are not in the career goal.

+[2019-03-15](19.md)  19.
+Do you agree or disagree with  the following statement?
+People will spend less time cooking and preparing foods in twenty years than they do today.

+[2019-03-16](20.md)  20.
+Do you agree or disagree with the following statement?
+People should spend money on keeping pets even though they have better ways to use the money.